 Title of policy: Safeguarding and Child Protection Policy

-Author and policy owner in the Executive Team: Acting Director of School Improvement
+Author and policy owner in the Central Leadership Team: Director of Performant Safeguarding) ormance and Standards (with responsibility for

-Version number: 2
+Version number: 3

-Date approved: 2 nd Aug 2023
+Date approved: 11 th July 2024

 Approved by: Trust Board

-Date of next review: August 2024
+Date of next review: July 2025 July 2025

 Document review and editoria l updates:

 Version control Date Key revisions included

 Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2022-23
+All academies - updated policy to meet local safeguarding procedures for 2022- 23

 Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2023- 24

-All academies - updated policy to meet local safeguarding procedures for 2023-24
+Version 3 July 2024 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2024- 25